 - Enjoy a beach day.
 Choose from the many beautiful beaches including Fiordo di Furore

-- Visit the remains of the ancient city Pompeii and get a glimpse into the history of this region.
+- Visit the remains of Pompeii on a day trip from Naples and get a glimpse into the history of this region.
 Book a tour of the ancient city of Pompeii here.

 - Climb Mt Vesuvius, the active volcano which buried Pompeii in AD 79